farm/corda-docs/content/en/docs/corda-os/4.7/flow-testing.md

 {{< /tabs >}}

-The logic of writing a tester is very intuitive.
+Writing a test is an intuitive process.
 You are essentially mimicking what the flow does, composing the transaction, and collecting required signatures.
-In our example above, we first created the state attributes and package them into a state.
-Then we start the flow by a mock node.
+In our example above, we first create the state attributes and package them into a state.
+Then we start the flow with a mock node.
 For the verification process, we take the obtained signed transaction and assert the required fields of the transaction as well as that of the input/output states.